 Most washing machines should have a "delicate" setting.
 Some machines even have a silk setting specifically for cleaning silk.

 Wash dark and light colors and different fabric separately.

 Spinning can be very dangerous for silk fabric as the forces involved can shear weaker silk fibers.

 To best avoid shearing and tearing of silk fibers, it is recommended that you use some cloth casing that could let water through and yet keeps the silk fabric in one piece.

 Never tumble dry silk.
 Hang dry if possible, however, avoid direct sunlight exposure.

 Machine-wash tends to be the most practical way to clean silk as it is fast and requires little attention, but in fact, you should be even more careful than when you hand-wash, as there are many ways the machine can tear your silk to pieces if you do not treat the wash cautiously.

 Correct care will help your silk products will last for years without losing their quality.
-Learning how to wash silk in the washing machine or by hand is simple-just observe these considerations and you will enjoy your silk products for a very long time.
+Learning how to wash and iron silk is simple - just observe these considerations and you will enjoy your silk products for a very long time.